-American Society of Clinical Oncology issues annual report on progress against cancerDecember 5th, 2011 in Cancer
+American Society of Clinical Oncology issues annual report on progress against cancerDecember 5, 2011 in Medicine & Health / Cancer

 The American Society of Clinical Oncology (ASCO) today released Clinical Cancer Advances 2011: ASCO's Annual Report on Progress Against Cancer, an independent review of the advances in cancer research that have had the greatest impact on patient care this year.
 The report also identifies the most promising trends in oncology and provides insights from experts on where the future of cancer care is heading.